jacqueslareau/angular-pnotify/README.md

 Include PNotify related assets.
 You need to include at least pnotify.core.css and pnotify.core.js.
 Don't forget pnotify.confirm.js if you need confirmation dialogs.

+Include at least Bootstrap 3 or jQuery UI.

 Then add angular-pnotify.js.